-We know there are huge concerns regarding the potential impact of Coronavirus and we’re doing all we can to support the business community through these challenging times.
-We’ve suspended our events programme and will review this in due course.
+We know there are huge concerns regarding the potential impact of COVID-19 and we’re doing all we can to support the business community through these challenging times.
+We’ve suspended our in-person events programme and moved online with some networking (see here), which will be reviewed in due course.

 Please scroll down to access advice and support on coronavirus, including Government financial support.

-First of all check your business or venue is permitted to reopen.
+First of all check the guidance for England on which businesses must close and which can remain open, as well as the restrictions that apply to the latter.
 There are legal responsibilities you have as a business to protect employees and customers.
 Access the Government tool to carry out a risk assessment.

 Download the notice to display at your premises showing you’ve made the workplace COVID-secure.

-This guidance will assist employers, businesses and their staff in addressing coronavirus (COVID-19).
-This guidance may be updated in line with the changing situation so please refer back to this page for updates.
+This guidance assists employers, businesses and staff in addressing coronavirus (COVID-19).
+This guidance has been updated in line with the current lockdown and will continue to be updated – please refer back to it page for further updates.

 This includes guidance on if you have symptoms, sick pay, furloughed (laid off) workers, benefits and rent payments.
 This guidance may be updated in line with the changing situation so please refer back to this page for updates.
 See here for holiday entitlement and pay during coronavirus.